Royal tours of Australia: 1970s

 The rare collection item – 'James Cook University Development: Pimlico to the First Chancellor archival footage, 1960 – 1970' was one of the Treasures selected for the anniversary year.
-The 12min film preserved on NQHeritage, the University Library's Special Collections online repository, shows footage of Her Majesty Queen Elizabeth II arriving at the official ceremony and being introduced to the official party.
+The 12min film preserved on NQHeritage, the University Library's Special Collections online repository, shows footage of the queen arriving at the official ceremony and being introduced to the official party.
 Their Royal Highnesses first appear in the film at 6:06 minutes.

 According to the formal schedule, the Royal Yacht Britannia arrived off Green Island on the morning of 21 April, after leaving Townsville the day before.
 The scheduled visit to Green Island was dependent on the weather.
 All three members of the Royal family were taken by Royal Barge to the Green Island jetty.
 The visit only lasted 30mins, before Britannia left for Cooktown by 10:15am the same day.

-Timed to coincide with the Australian Bicentenary celebrations of Capt.
-James Cook's landing in Cooktown two hundred years earlier in 1770, the Far North Queensland Bicentenary Committee planned a re-enactment of Cook's landing for the royal visitors.
+Timed to coincide with the Australian Bicentenary celebrations of James Cook's landing in Cooktown two hundred years earlier in 1770, the Far North Queensland Bicentenary Committee planned a re-enactment of Cook's landing for the royal visitors.
 The esplanade alongside the Endeavour River was filled with spectators expecting to see the Royal family during their short stopover in Cooktown.
-Following the re-enactment, Her Majesty, Queen Elizabeth II officially opened the newly renovated James Cook Museum which was established in 1888 as the St Mary's Convent and boarding school run by the Sisters of Mercy originally from Dungarvan, Ireland.
+Following the re-enactment, the queen officially opened the newly renovated James Cook Museum which was established in 1888 as the St Mary's Convent and boarding school run by the Sisters of Mercy originally from Dungarvan, Ireland.
 Since that time, the James Cook Museum has been renamed Cooktown Museum, acknowledging the First Nations history and culture that is intrinsically linked to the iconic region.

 The Royal family arrived at Berth No. 3, Cairns Wharf the next day on the morning of 23 April.
 To catch a glimpse of the Royal family, spectators crowded the wharf car park and lined the streets along the official route to the airport.
-A Ceremonial Farewell was conducted at the Cairns airport involving His Excellency the Governor Sir Alan J. Mansfield K.C.M.G. and Lady Mansfield and the Honourable the Premier Mr Joh Bjelke-Petersen and Bjelke-Petersen.
-After Her Majesty Queen Elizabeth II inspected the Guard of Honour, the official party were escorted to their plane in preparation for the flight to the nation's capitol, Canberra.
+A Ceremonial Farewell was conducted at Cairns Airport involving Governor Alan Mansfield and Premier Joh Bjelke-Petersen.
+After the queen inspected the Guard of Honour, the official party were escorted to their plane in preparation for the flight to Canberra.

 The Queen returned to Australia again in 1973 to open the Sydney Opera House and also in 1974 to open the Australian Parliament in Canberra.
 This time the Queen returned to London on 28 February for a General Election in Britain, cutting short the tour, which the Duke of Edinburgh completed.

-A royal tour of Australia was made in March 1977 as part of the Silver Jubilee of Her Majesty's reign.
+A royal tour of Australia was made in March 1977 as part of the Silver Jubilee of the queen's reign.